hashicorp/consul-terraform-sync/docs/config.md

 * `log_level` - `(string: "WARN")` The log level to use for Consul NIA logging.
 * `port` - `(int: <none>)` Optional port that the daemon binds on to serve its API.
-* `inspect_mode` - `(bool: false)` Run Consul NIA in Inspect mode to print the current and proposed state change, and then exits.
-No changes are applied in this mode.
-This option is interchangeable with the `--inspect` CLI flag.
 * `syslog` - Specifies the syslog server for logging.
   * `enabled` - `(bool: false)` Enable syslog logging.
 Specifying other option also enables syslog logging.
   * `facility` - `(string: <none>)` Name of the syslog facility to log to.